-Wendy S Swore lives on a farm with a corn maze and pumpkin patch where she raised her five kids, a dog, two geese, seven peacocks, eleven ducks, nineteen cats, and two hundred thirty seven chickens.
-She farms in the summers, writes in the winters, and would rather chew her leg off than eat something spicy.
+Wendy S Swore lives on a farm with a corn maze and pumpkin patch where she raised her five kids, three dogs, two geese, seven peacocks, eleven ducks, nineteen cats, and two hundred thirty seven chickens.
+She farms in the summers, writes in the winters, and would rather kiss a goat than eat something spicy.

 Wendy is the author of A Monster Like Me (2019), The Wish And The Peacock (2020), and Strong Like The Sea (2021)

 Her "grown up" Bio is at the end of the Q&A.